Jafar Panahi: Taxi (2015)

 In January 2015 it was announced that Panahi's film Taxi was scheduled to premiere in competition at the 65th Berlin International Film Festival.
 Panahi was awarded the Golden Bear for the film at the festival.

 It has been described as "a portrait of the Iranian capital Tehran" and as a "documentary-like film is set in a Tehran taxi that is driven by Panahi."

 Flower

 In December 2014 Panahi won a 2014 Motion Picture Association Academy Film Fund grant for $25,000 for the screenplay Flower (Gol).
 He was awarded the grant at the 8th annual Asia Pacific Screen Awards in Brisbane, Australia.
 The script is about disabled people in Iran and will be directed by Panahi's son Panah Panahi.
 Panahi will be the executive producer of the film.
-It has been described as exploring "the turmoil created by a father’s conviction that he must kill his disabled son to bring peace to his family.
+It has been described as exploring "the turmoil created by a father's conviction that he must kill his disabled son to bring peace to his family.
 This challenging drama is drawn from real life, and brings home the plight of people with disabilities in Iran.
-This film will be directed by Jafar’s son, Panah, who is an emerging director of distinction and shares his father’s humanist concerns."
+This film will be directed by Jafar's son, Panah, who is an emerging director of distinction and shares his father's humanist concerns."

+No Bears (2022)

+In 2022, Panahi released a new film, No Bears, in which a lightly fictionalised Panahi has moved to a small village immediately adjacent to the Turkish border while directing a movie remotely via laptop.
+Life begins to mirror art as Panahi becomes embroiled in a local scandal involving two young lovers kept apart by custom, superstition and the local moral authorities while his movie - concerning a couple who are trying to escape Iran using false passports - collapses after the two main actors involved are tangled in a web of lies as they too try to flee the repressive Iranian state for good.

+The film won the Chicago International Film Festival Award for Cinematic Bravery and was nominated for Best Feature.
+It won Best Film at the Trieste Film Festival and the Oslo Films from the South Festival and won the Special Jury Prize at the 2022 Venice Film Festival.